obadoni2/my-crypto-bank/README.md

-my crypto project  i build it with react and python  fullstact project
+my crypto project  i build it with react and python  fullstact projects